orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

-Normal programs have a control flow and location as opposed to a graph rewrite applying everywhere.
-Some generealization of these sorts of options

 Current rays don't have the notion of joining more than 2 vertices. .next is .[switch to hyperedge structure].all().
 They do join more than two, but not necessarily in the same way.
 The wall graph is for instance a little different: each step can't go to itself in the edge (unless there's a selfloop probably), but can go to the others.
 So structurally the edge is different from each perspective.
 Isomorphism would have to check for all the different edge perspectives.